rxwei/tensorflow-swift/docs/AutomaticDifferentiationManifesto.md

 for _ in 0...5 {
     // Stop gradient when necessary.
     var shouldStop = false
-    prediction = prediction.withCustomizedGradient { grad in
+    prediction = prediction.withCustomizedDerivatives { grad in
         if grad < lowerBound {
             shouldStop = true
         }